jackbloo/tutor-app/README.md

 - Book Tutor:
     - Instant: Will book the earliest schedule
     - Later: Will redirect to booking page
+- Buttons:
+    - Some buttons will not be clickable only book tutor is clickable

 ### Booking Page
 - Schedule: